Violence against doctors in China: Causes

 Since the 2000s in China, violence against doctors has been on the rise, and is a significant threat to the safety of Chinese medical personnel.
 Doctor-patient relationships in China have also been damaged in recent years.

 In today's China, the relationship between medical staff and patients is particularly acute.
-Both doctors and patients are under pressure that should not be their own.
 The causes of violence against doctors in China are closely related to patients, doctors and hospitals, the government's health care system, and incorrect media reports.

 As most patients lack medical knowledge, they have to rely on doctors' expertise during the entire treatment process.
 Patients and their families have mythified the doctor, holding the belief that the doctor would save the patient's life.
 Facts have proven that no doctor can save every patient, so if trust between patients and medical staff is broken, it may lead to patients' great disappointment towards medical personnel.

 This great sense of psychological loss, as well as the life and economic pressure suffered by patients during the treatment, will eventually lead to their violent behavior towards medical personnel.
 The lack of understanding of medical science and the high expectation of treatment are also critical reasons that could spark violent behaviours.
 For example, on May 11, 2002, Yuan Xiaoping, a doctor at the First Affiliated Hospital of South China University in Hengyang City, Hunan Province, was attacked and insulted by a violent mob of a hundred people, as parents of the child could not accept the death, causing them to vent their dissatisfaction on the doctor.
 China has not yet imposed direct punishments on hospitals and doctors.
 As a result, patients have no places to complain and can only become targets of exploitation.
 Using violence to vent the heart's dissatisfaction and pressure seems to have become the only feasible way and method.
 It was not until 2019 that the Chinese government promulgated the "Measures for the Management of Complaints by Medical Institutions," which clarified the methods for patient complaints and regulated hospitals and management departments' behaviour at all levels.